AceOfSpades1061/LunaOS/README.md

 LunaOS is a _(Work-In-Progress)_ "WebOS" that uses an interception-based proxy designed to evade web browser restrictions and (supposed to) support lots of sites.
 It prioritizes security, speed, and concealment

 # Setup
-Sadly, LunaOS is un-usable right now due to having no backend :[
+Sadly, LunaOS is unusable right now due to having no backend :[

 I'm working on it guys, trust me :]